 7. Keep a JOURNAL

 One of the best ways to stay on track is to journal.
-Start writing out your workouts and food intake everyday.
+Track your workouts and food intake everyday.
 List absolutely everything you do and eat, and then at the end of the day take notes on how you feel.
 If you feel great, awesome!
 You should continue to do what you did that day.
 If you feel bad, look at what you ate and did and change that for the next day.